 Getting Around St. Petersburg

-The best way to get around St. Petersburg is public transportation; otherwise, you can walk around Nevsky Prospekt, the main thoroughfare.
+The best way to get around St. Petersburg is by public transportation; otherwise, you can walk around Nevsky Prospekt, the main thoroughfare.
 There's an extensive bus and metro system with lines that run throughout the center and into the city's outskirts.
-Tram or trolley is best for short journeys through downtown.
+The tram or trolley is best for short journeys through downtown.
 For trips to the suburbs, try the metro system.
 Rental cars are available at the Pulkovo Airport (LED), but acquiring the proper driving documents can be a hassle.
-Taxis are also a prevalent (though at times, unsafe) way to move around.
+Taxis are also a prevalent (though, at times, unsafe) way to move around.

 |On Foot||You can also get around St. Petersburg by foot, especially if you're checking out the sites along the Nevsky Prospekt.
 If you cross the river at any point throughout the city, be aware that the drawbridges rise at several points in the early morning hours, typically between 1 and 3 a.m.|